Frequently Asked Questions

 Are there NoLs available for other causes?

 Each NoL must take into account the unique history, languages, laws, and other conditions native to its country.
-The Notice of Liability for Trespassing Technology is always the first NoL to be adapted in a country.
+The Notice of Liability for Trespassing Technology is usually the first NoL to be adapted in a country.

 If you would like to view a sample of the UK NoL for Trespassing Technology (smart meters), please join the InPower Community platform.
 You will also have access to NoLs specific to the following causes: